Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 \subsubsection{Binary evolution models and initial conditions}

 We use the grid of binary evolution models for stripped-star binaries from \cite{Gotberg_2018}.
+Below, we summarize the key assumptions of the models.
+A full list of input parameters can be found in \cite{Gotberg_2018}.
 The models were constructed with Modules for Experiment in Stellar Astrophysics \citep[MESA;][]{paxton_2010, paxton_2013, paxton_2015, Paxton_2018, paxton_2019, jermyn_2023}.
-The grid contains 23 primary masses logarithmically sampled between 2 and $18.17\,M_\odot$, where the primary star is defined as the initially more massive star in the binary.
-The initial mass ratio is fixed to $q = M_{\rm 2,\,init} / M_{\rm 1,\,init} = 0.8$, and the initial orbital period is chosen such that mass transfer initiates near the beginning of the Hertzsprung gap.
-This leads to periods of $3-30$ days.
-The metallicity is set to $Z = 0.006$, which is approximately matched to the LMC.
-We assume Case B mass transfer for our models which is the most common mass transfer prescription for stripped stars \citep{Sana_2012}.
-We model the rejuvenation of the companion stars following the prescription described in \cite{Tout_1997}.
-A full list of input parameters can be found in \cite{Gotberg_2018}.
-These models produce stripped stars with masses of $0.35-7.9\,M_\odot$.
-In these models, we are missing sdB stars which are produced by low-mass stellar evolution which cluster around $\sim 0.45\,M_\odot$ \citep[e.g.,][]{han_2002, schaffenroth_2023}, but these are outside of the intermediate mass range.
-Since the property of a stripped star depend primarily on the initial primary mass and only weakly on the initial orbital period, mass ratio, and formation channel \citep[e.g.][]{yoon_2017}, we can interpolate from the grid to predict the properties of all intermediate-mass stripped star binaries.
-We also find that the intrinsic properties of stripped stars are relatively insensitive to assumed mass transfer treatments \citep{Gotberg_2017}.
+The grid contains 23 primary masses logarithmically sampled between $2\,M_\odot$ and $18.17\,M_\odot$, where the primary star is defined as the initially more massive star in the binary.
+The initial mass ratio is fixed to $q = M_{\rm 2,\,init} / M_{\rm 1,\,init} = 0.8$.
+The metallicity is set to $Z = 0.006$, which approximately matches the LMC metallicity.

+The models assume Case B mass transfer, which is likely the most common channel for producing stripped stars \citep{Sana_2012}.
+They do not account for scenarios, such as partial-envelope stripping and nuclear-timescale mass transfer \citep[e.g., ][]{klencki_2022}, which may be important at low metallicity, or case C mass transfer, where stripping begins at a later evolutionary stage \citep[e.g., ][]{ercolino_2024, ercolino_2025}.
+Partial-envelope stripping and nuclear-timescale mass transfer are predicted to be important only near the top of the stripped-star mass range we consider, and they produce cooler ($T_{\rm eff} \leq 50\,\rm{kK}$) stripped stars than predicted by the \citet{Gotberg_2018} models, which make them less important for UV-excess selected populations.
+Nonetheless, these modes of stripping should be studied in future work.

+The models assume rejuvenation of the companion stars following \cite{Tout_1997}.
+Since the properties of a stripped star depend primarily on the initial primary mass and only weakly on the initial orbital period, mass ratio, and formation channel \citep[e.g.][]{yoon_2017}, we interpolate the grid to predict the properties of all intermediate-mass stripped stars.
+The temperatures and luminosities of stripped stars do depend somewhat on the thickness of the surface hydrogen layer, which depends on the wind prescription for hot stars.
+For example, \citet{gilkis_2019} show that using the wind prescription of \citet{Vink2017} produces stripped stars that are $\sim 10\%$ cooler and $\sim 10\%$ more luminous than those produced by the prescription of \citet{Nugis2000}, which is assumed in the \citet{Gotberg_2018} models.
+While these differences are not entirely negligible, they are likely subdominant to uncertainties associated with crowding and extinction.